Name of Firm Contact

 Candidates will attend two interviews and will also be invited to an information and cocktail evening, which will be attended by partners and associates so that you can meet as many people from our firm as possible.

 Right from the start, our clerks get involved in real work.
 You will be exposed to our Australian and international clients through client meetings, shadowing, research and other everyday activities within your assigned practice groups.

 Our clerks work closely with other lawyers, are guided by a Supervising Partner and enjoy the extra support of an experienced Associate “Buddy”.
 You will develop practical and legal skills through our national learning program and by attending workshops specifically designed for clerks, as well as Firm-wide sessions.

-In Sydney, the Summer Clerkship Program runs from late November to February each year with clerks completing two rotations.
+In Sydney, the Summer Clerkship Program runs from late November to February each year with clerks completing two rotations, including a client secondment of up to one week.
 Clerks who accept a graduate role with Baker & McKenzie are eligible to apply for an International Clerkship, with the opportunity to work in one of our overseas offices in the year following their clerkship.

 At Baker McKenzie we are different in the way we think, work and behave.
 Like no other law firm we were born global.